EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

+Carpenter.
+Should everyting we distribute on the web site have an open license?
+Decision.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term,